 Anticipated opening in 2021!

-The 18-month to two-year project is anticipated to begin in mid-August, and will have an impact on parking at the Downtown Campus.
+The 18-month to two-year project began in August and will have an impact on parking at the Downtown Campus.

 - The Walsh Group starts construction on $43M Center for Allied Health Education, Oct.
 2019, WalshGroup.com

 - Bates Technical College celebrates groundbreaking for new Center for Allied Health Education, Oct.
 8, 2019, The Suburban Times